MurmurationsNetwork/MurmurationsSchema0.1/README.md

+**NB: Version 0.1 of Murmurations has been superseded by Version 1.0 - please see the [Murmurations Protocol](https://github.com/MurmurationsNetwork/MurmurationsProtocol) repo for the latest

 # Murmurations Schemas

 The Murmurations network uses structured data to describe organisations and projects.
 Files in this repo define how that data is structured, and specifications for extending the base schema.